-The job of an ornithologist is to conduct field and lab research, and understand the behavior, habitat, and migration patterns of different birds.
-They also work toward recognizing the effects of human behavior on wildlife, and on finding ways in which the health and habitats of birds can be kept safe.
+The job of an ornithologist is to conduct field and lab research and understand the behavior, habitat, and migration patterns of different birds.
+They also work toward recognizing human behavior’s effects on wildlife and finding ways in which the health and habitats of birds can be kept safe.

 If you want to enter this dynamic and lucrative field, you need to have the right education, skills, and training.
 Read on to learn how to become a successful ornithologist!

 It is recommended that aspiring ornithologists study Science in high school.
-However, if you hadn’t chosen Science as your elective, don’t fret.
+However, if you haven’t chosen Science as your elective, don’t fret.
 Universities will still welcome your application.